antimatterx/HubTurbo/docs/process.md

 #### Enable automatic updates

 - Update [HubTurboUpdate.json](https://raw.githubusercontent.com/HubTurbo/HubTurbo/master/HubTurboUpdate.json)
   - If the release is a different major, create a new JSON object containing `version` and `applicationFileLocation`.
-This is to allow updating data store when there is an update in major version
+This is to allow updating data store when there is an update in major version.
 - Commit in the `VMAJOR.MINOR.PATCH` format

 ### Prepare next release candidate